OfficeDev/Microsoft-Teams-Samples/samples/bot-tab-conversations/csharp/README.md

     ```
     * Make sure to copy and save the `https` url (it should look like `https://<randomsubdomain>.ngrok.io`).

-* Create a Azure bot in [Azure Portal](https://portal.azure.com) or in [Developer Portal for Microsoft Teams](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/teams-developer-portal).
+* Create an AAD app registration in Azure Portal and also create Azure bot in [Azure Portal](https://portal.azure.com) or in [Developer Portal for Microsoft Teams](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/teams-developer-portal).
     * Set the 'Messaging endpoint' for your Azure Bot with `https://<your application domain/api/messages` like your ngrok URL `https://xxxxx.ngrok.io` .
     * *Note: if you restart Ngrok you may have to update the messaging endpoint domain URL aginn in your Azure Bot for local running*
     * Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)